trdroid/Android-Examples/Security/README.md

 A *digital certificate* can be obtained by

 * Generating one individually using tools like *keytool*
-* Getting one from a trusted Certificate Authority (CA)
+* Getting one from a trusted Certificate Authority (CA) like "VeriSign"

+**Storage**

+Digital certificates are stored in *keystores*.

+A *keystore* stores a list of digital certificates.
+Each digital certificate in the *keystore* has an *alias* that can be used to address its corresponding digital certificate.

 ### Signing an Android application

+Signing an Android application requires

+* The .apk file to be signed
+* A digital certificate
+* A utility to apply the digital certificate to the .apk file

+**Benefits**

-An Android application signed with a digital certificate CAN ONLY BE UPDATED by the original author of the application who holds the digital certificate used to initially sign and deploy the app.
+An Android application signed with a digital certificate

+* CAN ONLY BE UPDATED by the original author of the application who holds the digital certificate used to initially sign and deploy the app.